jmyers7/book/_sources/chapters/06-theory-to-practice.md

 (theory-to-practice)=
 # Connecting theory to practice: a first look at model building

-Though you investigated some real-world datasets and scenarios in the [programming assignments](https://github.com/jmyers7/stats-book-materials/tree/main/programming-assignments), essentially everything that we have studied so far belongs to abstract probability theory.
-In this chapter, we take a first look at _modeling_ while also continuing the discussion begun in the third programming assignment on _empirical distributions_ of datasets.
+Though you investigated some real-world datasets and scenarios in the programming assignments, essentially everything that we have studied so far belongs to abstract probability theory.
+In this chapter, we take a first look at _modeling_ while also continuing the discussion begun in the [programming assignment for Chapter 4](https://github.com/jmyers7/stats-book-materials/blob/main/programming-assignments/assignment_04.ipynb) on _empirical distributions_ of datasets.
 The ultimate goal is to begin connecting our abstract theory to real-world practice.

 The modeling concept is bigger than just probability theory, statistics, and machine learning; indeed, the process of model building is central to essentially all quantitative sciences: